 - After adjusting the stitch width, slowly turn the handwheel toward you (counterclockwise) and check that the needle does not touch the presser foot.
-If the needle hits the presser foot, the needle may bend or break. - If the stitches are bunched together, increase the stitch length.
-Continuing to sew with the stitches bunched together may result in the needle bending or breaking.
+If the needle hits the presser foot, the needle may bend or break - If the stitches are bunched together, increase the stitch length.
+Continuing to sew with the stitches bunched together may cause the needle to bend or break.